-And, if you’re going to talk about ghosts, you have to talk about M.R.
+And, if you’re going to talk about ghosts, you should talk about M.R.
 James.

 Montague Rhodes James was a British antiquarian and medieval scholar who taught at Eton and King’s College.
-While still respected among academics for his work, it’s his ghost stories that horror fans should be interested in.
-While James has remained popular in the UK since his first collection, Ghost Stories of an Antiquary, was published in 1904, somehow his name has become unknown even with diehard horror fans in the States.
-To call this a shame would be like calling a walking corpse “odd.”
+While still respected among academics for his scholarly work, it’s his ghost stories that horror fans should be interested in.
+While James has remained popular in the UK since his first collection, Ghost Stories of an Antiquary, was published in 1904, somehow his name is unknown among most horror fans in the States.

-The ghosts he created are not floating around in bed sheets, rattling chains and moaning for peace.
+The ghosts he created are not floating around in plain sight, rattling chains and moaning for peace.
 James envisioned the dead as horrid, incomprehensible beings that could barely be processed by the human mind, let alone described.
 They come in all sorts of twisted, diseased shapes, their forms driving their witnesses to the edge of madness.